flyteorg/flyte/docs/source/gen/flytectl_update_execution-queue-attribute.rst

 Updating execution queue attribute for project and domain and workflow combination.
 This will take precedence over any other execution queue attribute defined at project domain level.
-Update the execution queue attributes for workflow core.control_flow.run_merge_sort.merge_sort in flytectldemo , development domain
+Update the execution queue attributes for workflow core.control_flow.run_merge_sort.merge_sort in flytectldemo, development domain

 .. code-block:: yaml